dvarrui/teuton-tests/systems.2/debian/acl/assets/README.md

 Go to host HOST1, and do next:
-* root user is owner of /mnt/starwars/endor directory Go to host HOST1, and do next:
+* root user is owner of /mnt/starwars/endor directory
 * Ensure directory /mnt/starwars/endor ACL includes <user::rwx>
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/endor ACL includes <user:luke:r-x>
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/endor ACL includes <group:troopers:rwx>
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/endor ACL includes <mask::rwx>
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/endor ACL includes <other::--->

 ## Checking ACL assigned to </mnt/starwars/xwing>

 Go to host HOST1, and do next:
-* root user is owner of /mnt/starwars/xwing directory Go to host HOST1, and do next:
+* root user is owner of /mnt/starwars/xwing directory
 * Ensure directory /mnt/starwars/xwing ACL includes <user::rwx>
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/xwing ACL includes <user:han:rwx>
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/xwing ACL includes <user:luke:r-x>
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/xwing ACL includes <group::--->
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/xwing ACL includes <mask::rwx>
-Go to host HOST1, and do next:
 * Ensure directory /mnt/starwars/xwing ACL includes <other::--->